 Importance of Context in Messaging

-It may be that you failed to shape your message according to that person’s context–how they understand the world or the subject at hand, what their background is, and why they’re in conversation with you in the first place.
+Often, brands fail to tailor their message to that person’s context.
+That is, how they understand the world or the subject at hand, what their background is, and why they’re in conversation with you in the first place.

-Aligning with your audience’s context tells them your message is essential, which gets them to pay attention and influences them to make a desired action.
+Aligning with an audience’s context tells them the message is essential, which gets them to pay attention and influences them to take a desired action.

-Context, therefore, is what gives meaning to your message.
+Context, therefore, is what gives meaning to the message.

 Contextual Messaging Framework You Can Replicate

-A messaging framework is a written guide that directs how you shape your messaging and keeps it consistent across all the channels you use.
+A messaging framework is a written guide that directs how a business shapes its content, allowing for consistent messaging across all the channels it uses.

-Here’s a sample framework you can replicate for your business:
+Here’s a sample framework to replicate for any business:

-Unique value proposition: A brief statement on your product’s value and what differentiates you from your competitors.
+Unique value proposition: A brief statement on the product’s value and what differentiates a brand from its competitors.

 Here is an example of a value proposition statement from SEOWind, an AI writing tool.
 It’s clear and straight to the point.